vtranuw/Personal-Fitness-Tracker-API/README.md

-# Personal Fitness Tracker
+#Fitness Tracker

 ## Project Overview

 ### Scenario

 In today's fast-paced world, maintaining a healthy lifestyle is crucial.
 Many individuals struggle to keep track of their fitness activities and goals.
-The Fitness Tracker API aims to provide a comprehensive solution for users to log, monitor, and analyze their fitness activities and progress.
+The Fitness Tracker App aims to provide a comprehensive solution for users to log, monitor, and analyze their fitness activities and progress.

 ### Problem Statement